udy786/kazoo/core/kazoo_convert/doc/fax_converter.md

 Which also means, if the converter you are using for a specific purpose is a jerk and always returns exit_status `0` (looking at you libreoffice!), you need to handle this.

 Something like this could be appended to the end of the your custom command to handle this case.
+This searches for matches in the output and emits exit_staus 1 if those matches are found, othewise emits exit_status 0.

 ```
 |egrep 'parser error|Error' && exit 1 || exit 0"